Beginnings Family Services

-Lorna had over 12 years experience in the financial industries before attending law school.
-Lorna has been practicing law for the past thirteen years.
+Prior to attending law school, Lorna had over 12 years experience in the financial industry.
+She has now been practicing law for the past thirteen years.
 Lorna was born in Jamaica and immigrated to Canada over twenty five years ago.
 She has volunteered on several community boards and agencies over the last thirty years.
 Lorna enjoys travelling and attends West Highland Baptist Church.

 Sue is the office administrator for their small family software company, DataBind Inc. Originally she graduated with a University of Waterloo Kinesiology degree, and worked in the area of cardiac rehabilitation and sports medicine.
 Sue has served as deacon and pastoral elder in her church, and co-chaired the hospitality events committee at her children’s school.
 She played varsity volleyball at UofW and has coached in school and representative leagues.
 Sue, her husband and four kids reside in Guelph, where she loves to stay active, travel and go on adventures outdoors.